 Figure 7.1: Elaborate communication system Figure 7.1 shows the module inputs and outputs and how they are connected.
-A diagram like this is very useful in portraying an overview of the operation of a system, but other representations are needed for more detail.
+A diagram like this is very useful in portraying an overview of the operation of a system, but other representations are also useful.
 In this chapter we develop two abstract models that are general enough to represent each of these boxes in Figure 7.1, but show the flow of information quantitatively.
 Because each of these boxes in Figure 7.1 processes information in some way, it is called a processor and what it does is called a process.
 The processes we consider here are - Discrete: The inputs are members of a set of mutually exclusive possibilities, only one of which occurs at a time, and the output is one of another discrete set of mutually exclusive events. - Finite: The set of possible inputs is finite in number, as is the set of possible outputs. - Memoryless: The process acts on the input at some time and produces an output based on that input and not on any prior inputs.
 Author: Paul Penfield, Jr.

-Figure 7.2: Circuit diagram of an AND gate - Block Diagram: Figure 7.1 is a block diagram.
+Figure 7.2: Circuit diagram of an AND gate - Block Diagram: Figure 7.1 (previous page) is a block diagram.
 It shows how the processes are connected, but very little about how the processes achieve their purposes, or how the connections are made.
-It is useful in viewing the system at a high level.
+It is useful for viewing the system at a highly abstract level.
 An interconnection in a block diagram can represent many bits. - Logic Circuit: If the system is made of logic gates, a useful diagram is one showing such gates interconnected.
 For example, Figure 7.2 is an AND gate.
 Each input and output represents a wire with a single logic value, with, for example, a high voltage representing 1 and a low voltage 0.
-The number of possible bit patterns of a logic gate is greater than the number of physical wires; each wire could have two possible voltages, so for n-input gates there would be 2^n input states. - Probability Diagram: A process with n single-bit inputs and m single-bit outputs can be modeled by the probabilities relating the 2^n possible input bit patterns and the 2^m possible output patterns.
-For example, Figure 7.3 shows a gate with two inputs (four bit patterns) and one output.
+The number of possible bit patterns of a logic gate is greater than the number of physical wires; each wire could have two possible voltages, so for n-input gates there would be 2n input states.
+Normally the components in logic circuits are deterministic but that is not necessary. - Probability Diagram: A process with n single-bit inputs and m single-bit outputs can be modeled by the probabilities relating the 2^n possible input bit patterns and the 2^m possible output patterns.
+For example, Figure 7.3 (next page) shows a gate with two inputs (four bit patterns) and one output.
 An example of such a gate is the AND gate, and its probability model is shown in Figure 7.4.
 Probability diagrams are discussed further in Section 7.2. - Information Diagram: A diagram that shows explicitly the information flow between processes is useful.
 In order to handle processes with noise or loss, the information associated with them can be shown.
 Information diagrams are discussed further in Section 7.6.
-7.2 Probability Diagrams The probability model of a process with n inputs and m outputs, where n and m are integers, is shown in Figure 7.5.
-The n input states are mutually exclusive, as are the m output states.
-If this process is implemented by logic gates the input would need at least $\log_2(n)$ wires but not as many as n wires.